allen-cell-animated/timelapse-colorizer/DATA_FORMAT.md

 ### 4. Features

 Datasets can contain any number of `features`, which are a numeric value assigned to each object ID in the dataset.
-Each feature file usually corresponds to a single column of data.
+Each feature file corresponds to a single column of data.

 Features must also provide a `min` and `max` range property.